openedx/edx-documentation/en_us/video/source/video_uploads.rst

 Upload Video Files
 ***************************

-Before you upload video files, you must :ref:`enable this feature in Studio<Enable Video Upload in Studio>`.
+Before you can upload video files, this feature must be :ref:`enabled in Studio<Enable Video Upload in Studio>`.

 #.
 Open the course in Studio.